-Chhatrapati Shivaji had done sharp planning for this meet.
+Chhatrapati Shivaji had done sharp planning for this meeting.
 He had placed his men all around the vicinity of the Pratapgad fort.
 Raje placed Kanhoji jedhe with 3000 troops against the powerful Habshi musketeers of Afzal khan.

 What happened next became history.
 Raje killed Afzal khan while his envoy killed Sayyad Banda.
 The whole incident happened very quickly.

 Soon after this Kanhoji Jedhe collided against the Habshi musketeers (1500 in number).
-On the orders of Raje, the Marathas which were placed around the vicinity of Pratapgad, Wai, etc came out and made a vehement charge on the invaders.
+On the orders of Raje, the Marathas who were placed around the vicinity of Pratapgad, Wai, etc came out and made a vehement charge on the invaders.

 Moropant Pingale with 5000 soldiers fought against the retreating troops of Afzal khan.
 Furthermore, 3000 troops of Afzal khan were killed while retreating from Wai towards Bijapur.

-Note: The Maratha army chased the retreating army on their way captured 23 Adilshahi forts.
+Note: The Maratha army chased the retreating army on their way and captured 23 Adilshahi forts.
 Adilshahi forces lost their artillery, 65 elephants, 4000 horses, 1200 camels, etc.

 Invading armies lost their high-rank officers and the region from Panhala and Vishalgad was freed by the Marathas.
 This victory of young Shivaji Raje raised his status both politically and strategically.